Review of the 2026 Startup Job Fair

 3. Impressions

-Going around the booths, I saw groups talking together around a mentor, and others listening to explanations about UX design.
+Walking around the booths, I saw some people talking together in groups centered around a mentor, and others listening to explanations about UX design.

-Most people seemed to be very open about their experience and were proactively looking for opportunities.
+Most people seemed to be openly talking about their experience and very proactively looking for opportunities.

-Seeing their passion, I felt both envy and a sense of relief.
+Seeing their passion, I felt both envy and a sense of relief at the same time.

-Starting tomorrow, I think I need to run npx create-next-app@latest again, create new projects, and also improve the existing ones.
+Starting tomorrow, I think I need to once again run npx create-next-app@latest and build new projects while improving the existing ones.

 댓글을 불러오는 중...